 In Subsection \ref{sec:Solve}, we solve the field equations for our problem in Born--Infeld electrodynamics.
 First, we add weak linear corrections to the fields and perform a linearization of the coefficients around the constant background field.
 We assume the solution in the form of a simple wave and show that the system of equations decouple.
 The solution has the form of a nonlinear wave without dispersion in the linear approximation.
 We also derive the phase velocities for the system of equations.

-In Subsection \ref{sec:Disc}, we show that in the cases where the phase velocities are constant, the exceptional waves are the only solutions of the equations and so we demonstrate the absence of shock waves in the Born--Infeld theory for the physically relevant solutions.
+In Subsection \ref{sec:Disc}, we show that in the cases where the phase velocities are constant, the exceptional waves are the only solutions of the equations for our approximation and so we demonstrate the absence of shock waves in the Born--Infeld theory for the physically relevant solutions.
 We discuss solutions of the field equation of type I which are similar to the solutions in Born theory.
-We analyze the solutions by the method of characteristics for two possible cases, $-$ and $+$, corresponding to two orientations of the beams, counter--propagating and co--propagating.
-We discuss properties of the solutions, demonstrate that the shock wave steepening does not take place and that only the exceptional waves are created.
+We analyze the solutions by the method of characteristics for two possible cases, $-$ and $+$.
+We discuss properties of the solutions, demonstrate that the shock wave steepening does not take place and that only the exceptional waves are created for our approximation.

 In Subsection \ref{sub:secondEq}, we discuss solutions of the field equations of type II with non--zero right hand side where we choose the solutions for which the phase velocities are constant.